jgravelle/GroqApiLibrary/README.md

 # Groq API C# Client Library

 This library provides a simple interface to interact with the Groq AI API.
-It allows you to send requests to the API and receive responses asynchronously using .NET 8.
+It allows you to send requests to the API and receive responses asynchronously using .NET 8, including support for Whisper speech-to-text features.

 ## Installation